- List of courses offered

 Can I change courses?

-You will be able to change courses until two weeks after the semester starts.
+You will be able to change courses until two weeks after the semester has started.

 Courses at other faculties